-- On 20 January 2021, ("the Data Subject") lodged a complaint pursuant to Article GDPR with the Data Protection Commission ("the Recipient SA") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
-The Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR.
+- 1. On 24 June 2021, Control ("the Data Subject") lodged a complaint pursuant to Article 77 of the GDPR with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
+The DPC was deemed to be the competent authority for the purpose of Article 56(1) GDPR.